jvanbruegge/binder_datatypes/README.md

 ### Tactics and automation using Isabelle/ML

 As discussed in Sect.
 9 and App.
-G, we have automated the production of binding-aware datatypes and inductive predicates (subject to strong rule induction) using Isabelle/ML, via the commands `binding_datatype`, `binder_inductive` (and its variant `make_binder_inductive`) and tactic `binder_induction`.
+G, we have automated the production of binding-aware datatypes and inductive predicates (subject to strong rule induction) using Isabelle/ML, via the commands `binding_datatype`, `binder_inductive` (and its variant `make_binder_inductive`) and proof method  `binder_induction`.
    * The command `binding_datatype` is implemented in XXX.
 TODO: One or two sentences.
    * The command `binder_inductive` and `make_binder_inductive` are  implemented in XXX.
 TODO: One or two sentences.
-   * The tactic `binder_induction` is implemented in XXX.
+   * The proof method `binder_induction` is implemented in XXX.
 TODO: One or two sentences.
 Point out the theorems where it is used.

+### Mapping of the results from the paper to Isabelle theorem names

+Prop 1 --> subsumed by Prop.
+2 (also generated and proved automatically by the standard inductive definition)

+Prop 2 --> theorem `step.strong_induct` (generated and proved by `binder_inductive`) from thys/Untyped_Lambda_Calculus

+Thms 4 and 5 --> just recallections of the standard result (available in the Isabelle library)

+Thm 7 --> theorem `strong_iinduct` (in locale `IInduct`) from thys/Generic_Strong_Rule_Induction.thy.

+Prop 12 --> theorems called `trans.strong_induct` (generated and proved by `binder_inductive`) from Pi_Transition_Early.thy and Pi_Transition_Late.thy